Diane-Ring/worthy-nomad/README.md

 Anchor links were put on each of the Navbar buttons with corresponding id="" on the relevant sections.

 HTML pages were added for children, men, women, workplace, pensioners and young adults so that the message could be tailored to different groups.
-The navbar and footer were copied over to each page to maintain consistency accross the site.
+The navbar and footer were copied over to each page to maintain consistency and continuity accross the site.